Dallas Cowboys vs. New England Patriots NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Dallas has combined with its opponents to put up more than 49.5 points in four of five games this season.
+- Dallas and its opponents have gone over the current 51-point total in four of five games (80%) this season.

-- New England and its opponents have not yet combined to score more than 49.5 points in a game this season.
+- New England's games have yet to go over 51 points this season.

-- Sunday's total is 3.7 points lower than the two team's combined 53.2 points per game average.
+- The two teams combine to average 53.2 points per game, 2.2 more than the total in this contest.

-- This contest's over/under is 7.7 points above the 41.8 these two squads combine to surrender per game this season.
+- This contest's total is 9.2 points more than the 41.8 these two squads combine to allow per game this season.

 Cowboys stats and trends

-- This season, the Cowboys have won ATS in each of their two games as a favorite of 4 points or more.
+- The Cowboys have always covered the spread this season when favored by 4 points or more.

-- Dallas' games this year have gone over the total in four out of five opportunities (80%).
+- Dallas' games this year have hit the over four times in five opportunities (80%).

-- Dallas is 5-0 against the spread and 4-1 overall this season when the team scores more than 18.4 points.
+- Dallas is 5-0 against the spread and 4-1 overall in games when it scores more than 18.4 points.

-- In games that Dallas picks up more than 317.6 yards, the team is 5-0 against the spread and 4-1 overall.
+- In games that Dallas piles up more than 317.6 yards, the team is 5-0 against the spread and 4-1 overall.

-- The Cowboys have five giveaways this season, while the Patriots have six takeaways.
+- This year, the Cowboys have five turnovers, one fewer than the Patriots have takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Patriots.